WebOrigami/docs/src/content/concepts/tutorial.md

 ## Create a person template

-The last step in building your site is creating a page template for the people in the `team` area.
+The last step for your site is creating a page template for the people in the `team` area.

 <span class="tutorialStep"></span> **Try it:** In the src folder, create a new template called `person.orit`.
 Inside the template, create a `<h1>` heading with a `\{\{` `}}` placeholder.
 Inside the placeholder, enter the expression `_/name`.